carlosmarchan/Visual-Resume-Tailor-AI---2/docs/LOGIC.md

         *   `originalText`: A verbatim transcription of the text to be replaced.
 This is critical for the user's review process.
         *   `newText`: The proposed new text.
         *   `pageIndex`: The 0-indexed page number where the change should occur.
-5.  **Parallel Text Extraction**: Simultaneously, the `extractOriginalText` function is called.
-It sends the resume images to the AI with a simple prompt to transcribe all visible text.
-This provides a clean text version of the original resume for the user.
-6.  **State Update**: The parsed JSON result and the original transcribed text are saved to the application's state.
+5.  **State Update**: The parsed JSON result and the original transcribed text are saved to the application's state.
 The app then transitions to the `REFINEMENT` stage.

 ### Step 3: User Refinement & Approval (`RefinementScreen.tsx`)